iamkumaran/aem-frontend-workflow/README.md

 ## Getting Started

-The workflow to run Maven build and deploy WAR file automatically whenever a file is changed.
+The workflow to sling HTML, CSS, JS and Images to AEM without Maven build.
+It is painful to run "mvn clean install" everytime when we changes the files.
+This workflow has watcher which will automatically push the files to AEM instance whenever they are modified.

 ### Prerequisites